Integration To New Project

 }

-This means our code base can use features from PHP 7.4.
-But it doesn't mean we it actually uses them.
+This means our code base can use features from PHP 7.4, but it doesn't mean it actually uses them.
 So at first, we check what is the lowest version our codebase uses:

 <?php